 You can also set breakpoints in decompiled code.

 To navigate to symbols in external code from your source code, you can use almost all of the navigation and search features — if the navigation target is in a library code, JetBrains Rider will automatically decompile and display it in the editor.
 The easiest way to jump to library code is to Ctrl-click any usage of a library symbol or press Control+B.

 When analyzing stack trace, you can double-click any stack frame, and JetBrains Rider will either navigate to the code directly (if it’s in your own codebase), or decompile the code for that stack frame and open it in the editor.

-If this option is disabled, you can still navigate to the external code and set breakpoints there.
-However, breakpoints in external code will be ignored by the debugger and you will not be able to step into the external code.
+If this option is disabled, you can still navigate to external code and set breakpoints there.
+However, breakpoints in external code will be ignored by the debugger and you will not be able to step into external code.
 So your debugging experience will be limited by the source code in your solution.